 Giving Compass’ Take:

-• Hummayun Javed and Gabrielle Morgan share steps for foundations that want to transition investment portfolios to be in line with their mission.
+• Hummayun Javed and Gabrielle Morgan share steps for those who want to ensure their investment portfolios are in line with their social impact goals.

-• How can your organization begin to make this shift?
-What stakeholders will you need to engage to ensure that this transition is successful?
+• Which stakeholders will you need to engage with to ensure your portfolio transition is successful?

 • Learn more about philanthropy’s role in impact investing.

 Let’s begin with the most important lessons about getting ready for an impact portfolio:

 1. Market-rate returns are possible for all types of investors.
 That said, it won’t happen overnight.

 2. Impact investing is still investing.
 There are no guarantees in traditional investing, nor are there in impact investing.
 You still have to weigh the risks of any impact investment as critically as you would a traditional investment.